Raúl Aguayo-Krauthausen: Career

 Raúl Krauthausen has osteogenesis imperfecta, also known as brittle bone disease, and uses a wheelchair.

 Krauthausen sees the Americans with Disability Act as a role model that he thinks Germany should follow.
 He believes that Germany doesn't score high in terms of accessibility in relation to other European countries.

 Personal life

 Krauthausen's partner is also disabled.
-Krauthausen says that he is fine with children being curious and asking him questions about his disability, but he is much more strict when it comes to adults and parents.
+Krauthausen says that he is fine with children being curious and asking him questions about his disability, but he is much stricter when it comes to adults and parents.